vasooo/doom-coding/README.md

 # Happy Doom Coding!
 Please contibute your best practices!
-I am looking forward to hearing all the places you will code!
+I am looking forward to seeing all the places you will code!